Non-perturbative $\langle \phi \rangle$, $\langle \phi^2 \rangle$ and the dynamically generated scalar mass with Yukawa interaction in the inflationary de Sitter spacetime: Discussion

-We have seen that if we consider all the diagrams for the computation of $\langle \phi^2 \rangle$, we may obtain complex values for certain parameter ranges (cf., discussion below \ref{e66}), which is certainly unacceptable for $\phi$ is Hermitian.
+We have seen that if we consider all the diagrams for the computation of $\langle \phi^2 \rangle$, we may obtain complex values for certain parameter ranges (cf., discussion below \ref{e66}), which is certainly unacceptable for $\phi$ is hermitian.
 As we have argued, since the diagrams correspond to the derivative of $\langle \phi^2 \rangle$, and the subsequent integration basically inserts an external point on a scalar line in any diagram, we should first check whether any diagram, after such insertion, yields an 1PI contribution.
-This not only rules out the non-1PI diagrams for example from the group \ref{f2'}, but also the last two diagrams of \ref{f3'} which are 1PI.
-Note for these two latter diagram that the external point after integration seems to be inserted between $x$ and $x''$, and the orginal vertices at $x$ becomes dummy.
+This not only rules out the non-1PI diagrams for example from the group \ref{f2'}, but also the last two diagrams of \ref{f3'} which are 1PI to begin with.
+Note for these two latter diagrammes that the external points after integration are to be inserted between $x$ and $x''$, and the original vertices at $x$ becomes dummy.
+Accordingly, the two resulting diagrams are not 1PI.
 Perhaps one should keep in mind this algorithm while resumming the scalar two point function.
-We also note that we did not encounter any such problem while computing $\langle \phi \rangle$, for if we integrate any diagram corresponding to its derivative, we basically generate a non-amputated tadpole.
+We also note that we did not encounter any such problem while computing $\langle \phi \rangle$, for if we integrate any diagram corresponding to its derivative, we basically generate a non-amputated tadpole, \ref{fig-C}.
 Clearly such diagram cannot be 1PI (cf., the discussion below \ref{e66}).

 It seems to be an important task to compute a non-perturbative vacuum expectation values of the interaction potential and the scalar self interaction potential.
-Finding out an effective potential seems to be an interesting task too.
+Finding out a non-perturbative effective potential seems to be an interesting task too.
 We wish to come back to these issues in our future publications.